sagemathinc/cocalc-doc/source/project-settings.rst

     The ``-N ''`` flag generates a key without a password, therefore anyone who has access to this key will then be able to access your remote server.
-This is generally not recommended for security reasons, but is needed for the Datastore to work.
+This is generally not recommended for security reasons, but is needed for CoCalc's remote file system store to work.
 See below for ways to mitigate any associated risk.

 To get the content of the private key, run::